UCLA beats Michigan St 86-80 in overtime in First Four game - WTMJ

 The Spartans showed some fight, too — among themselves.

-After coach Tom Izzo and forward Gabe Brown carried a shouting match into the halftime locker room, the Spartans proceeded to blow an 11-point lead over the next 20 minutes.
-UCLA forced overtime with Jaime Jaquez Jr.’s three-point play with 3.3 seconds to go, then pulled away in the extra session for an 86-80 victory at Mackey Arena on Thursday night.
+After coach Tom Izzo and forward Gabe Brown carried a shouting match into halftime, the Spartans proceeded to blow an 11-point lead over the next 20 minutes.
+UCLA forced overtime on Jaime Jaquez Jr.’s three-point play with 3.3 seconds to go, then pulled away in the extra session for an 86-80 victory at Mackey Arena on Thursday night.

+“The kids really needed this,” said Bruins coach Mick Cronin, whose team had lost four straight.
+“They’ve been battling hard.
+I was really concerned with their confidence being shook with what we’ve been through the last few weeks.”

-The Bruins’ Cody Riley hit a foul shot with 26 seconds left and, after the Spartans’ Joshua Langford missed at the other end, Jaylen Clark added two more to send UCLA into a first-round game against No. 6 seed BYU on Saturday night.
+The Bruins scored the first four points in overtime and led 83-80 when Cody Riley hit a foul shot with 26 seconds left.
+The Spartans’ Josh Langford missed at the other end, and Jaylen Clark hit two more free throws to send the Bruins into a first-round game against No. 6 seed BYU on Saturday night at Hinkle Fieldhouse in Indianapolis.

-Jaquez finished with a career-high 27 points, Johnny Juzang added 18 and Riley and Jules Bernard had 11 apiece for the Bruins (20-7), who had backed into the tournament on the heels of four consecutive losses.
+Jaquez finished with a career-high 27 points, Johnny Juzang added 23, and Riley and Jules Bernard scored 11 apiece for the Bruins (20-7), who had lost to the Spartans (15-13) each of the past two seasons.

+“My determination coming into this game,” Jaquez said, “was just to do whatever it took to win.”

-Aaron Henry led the Spartans (15-13) with 18 points, five rebounds and seven assists.
+Aaron Henry led the Michigan State with 18 points, five rebounds and seven assists.
+Langford added 12 points and seven rebounds, though he missed a free throw in overtime and another shot in the final seconds.

+“Just disappointed,” Izzo said.
+“We had the game won.
+We made some of the same mistakes we made two or three times this year, critical situations, and I thought we played incredibly well offensively and incredibly poor defensively.”

 Both teams had a chance to end the game in regulation.